Nobel Prize season arrives amid war, nuclear fears, hunger

 “When we think of Nobel prizes, we think of things that are paradigm shifting, and in a way I see mRNA vaccines and their success with COVID-19 as a turning point for us,” said Deborah Fuller, a microbiology professor at the University of Washington.

-The Nobel Prize announcements this year kick off Monday with the prize in physiology or medicine, followed by physics on Tuesday, chemistry on Wednesday and probably, though the date has not been confirmed, literature on Thursday.
+The Nobel Prize announcements this year kick off Monday with the prize in physiology or medicine, followed by physics on Tuesday, chemistry on Wednesday and literature Thursday.
 The 2022 Nobel Peace Prize will be announced on Oct.
 7 and the economics award on Oct.
 10.

 The prizes carry a cash award of 10 million Swedish kronor ($880,000) and will be handed out on Dec.
 10.